ghilmanfz/Portfolio_Ghilman/README.md

 This project was built using these technologies.

-- React.js
-- Node.js
-- Express.js
+- PHP
-- CSS3
+- MYSQL
 - VsCode
-- Vercel
+- XAMPP

 ## Features